-Table 36 presents the attributes and model associations of the RuleAnnotation element.
-Table 36 presents the attributes and model associations of the RuleAnnotation element.
+Table 35 presents the attributes and model associations of the RuleAnnotation element.

-Table 36: DecisionRule attributes and model associations
+Table 35: DecisionRule attributes and model associations

 Attribute Description inputEntry: UnaryTests[0] The instances of UnaryTests that specify the input conditions that this DecisionRule must match for the corresponding (by index) inputExpression. outputEntry: LiteralExpression [1] A list of the instances of LiteralExpression that compose the output components of this DecisionRule. annotationEntry: RuleAnnotation [0] A list of the instances of RuleAnnotation that compose the annotations of this DecisionRule and match the corresponding (by index) in RuleAnnotationClause.